 Winter is a great season for landscape and nature photography, although it will present some unique challenges.
 If you are willing to overcome those challenges you can be rewarded with very striking and unique photographs that stand out.

 → Related reading: 10 Ideas for Winter Landscape Photos

 1. Be Safe

-First and formost, be sure that you are taking all necessary safety precautions.
+First and foremost, be sure that you are taking all the necessary safety precautions.
 Safety is always important for landscape photographers, especially when you are shooting in remote destinations or doing a lot of hiking or camping.
 But it’s even more important in winter because of the added dangers that can be present because of very cold temperatures.

 Be sure to have all of the necessary clothing like a warm coat, hat, gloves, boots, and a scarf.
 It’s also a good idea to have some blankets in the car if you will be driving through any remote locations.
 Check the weather forecasts and avoid driving in areas that could be potentially dangerous.
-Take a 4-wheel drive vehicle if needed.

 2. Have the Right Gear